quintusdias/glymur/docs/source/detailed_installation.rst

 Fedora 17
 '''''''''
-Fedora 17 ships with Python 3.2 and 2.7, so these steps detail working with 2.7.
+Fedora 17 ships with Python 3.2 and 2.7, but OpenJPEG is only at version 1.4, so these steps detail working with Python 2.7 and the svn version of OpenJPEG.

 Required RPMs include::